Niko Kovač: Senior

-Eintracht Frankfurt (2016–2018)
+Eintracht Frankfurt

 Kovač was appointed as head coach of Eintracht Frankfurt on 8 March 2016.
-He made his managerial debut for Frankfurt in a 3–0 loss to Borussia Mönchengladbach.
-The club was only able to finish the season in 16th place, requiring them to play in the relegation play-offs against 1.
+He made his managerial debut for Eintracht in a 3–0 loss against Borussia Mönchengladbach.
+The club only finished the season in 16th place, requiring them to play in the relegation play-offs against 1.
 FC Nürnberg.
 After drawing the first leg 1–1 at home, Kovač ensured Eintracht's survival in the Bundesliga after Haris Seferovic's goal won the second leg 1–0.
 Kovač received a Fair Play Prize from the DOSB for his gesture of comforting Nürnberg's players after their defeat.

-In the 2016–17 season, Frankfurt managed to finish mid-table in 11th position, as well as notably reaching the 2017 DFB-Pokal Final, club's first final since 2006, where Frankfurt lost 1–2 against Borussia Dortmund.
-In the 2017–18 season, Frankfurt competed for a place in European competition for the following season.
+In the 2016–17 season, Eintracht managed to finish mid-table in eleventh position, as well as notably reaching the 2017 DFB-Pokal Final, club's first final since 2006, where Eintracht lost 1–2 against Borussia Dortmund.
+In the 2017–18 season, Eintracht competed for a place in European competition for the following season.
 Kovač has typically used a 3–4–2–1 formation with emphasis on defensive stability and wing play.
-He took Frankfurt to the 2018 DFB-Pokal Final, the second in succession for the club, where he beat his future employer, Bayern Munich.
-With that win, Kovač led Frankfurt to its first trophy since 1988.
-He finished with a record of 38 wins, 20 draws, and 33 losses in 91 matches.
+He took Eintracht to the 2018 DFB-Pokal Final, the second in succession for the club, where he beat his future employer, Bayern Munich.
+With that victory, Kovač led Eintracht to its first trophy since 1988.
+He finished with a record of 38 wins, 20 draws and 33 losses in 91 matches.
 Adi Hütter became his successor.